cloudfoundry-attic/lattice-release/docs/dnsmasq-readme.md

 Many Lattice services run over HTTP.
 Via the [Gorouter](https://github.com/cloudfoundry/gorouter), they share the same IP address.
 They are distinguished based on which hostname they've been accessed by.
 That's why many Lattice examples require the use of `.xip.io` instead of the raw IP address.
 That way, the client correctly communicates the domain name to the service regardless of how many services share that IP address.

 We've taken to using [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) to avoid the use of `.xip.io` above.
-Dnsmaq is a useful tool to provide a private, local DNS server that can be configured to return the IP addresse of your Lattice installment.
+Dnsmaq is a useful tool to provide a private, local DNS server that can be configured to return the IP address of your Lattice installment.
 In this document, the examples use the [dnsmasq package for OSX](http://passingcuriosity.com/2013/dnsmasq-dev-osx/).
 If you are not on OSX, you can use the [source distribution](http://www.thekelleys.org.uk/dnsmasq/).

 After following these instructions, wherever you see `servicename.IP-ADDRESS.xip.io` you can simply use `servicename.lattice.dev`.
 So, `ltc target 192.168.11.11.xip.io` becomes `ltc target lattice.dev`.